top of page

 The noun 'liability' has its etymological roots in the Latin word 'liabilitas,' which is derived from 'liabilis,' meaning 'that which may be bound or held.'
 This Latin root emphasizes the notion of being legally or financially bound or held responsible for certain actions or obligations.
 'Liability' in the modern sense refers to the legal and financial responsibility or obligation that an individual or entity holds for their actions or debts.
 Its etymology underscores the concept of accountability and the potential legal claims or financial burdens that may be associated with one's actions or obligations, highlighting the fundamental principles of legal and financial responsibility in society.

-Quiz: Find the meaning of the noun liability:
+Find the correct meaning of the noun liability:

 Try Again!